jayadamsmorgan/Yatoro/COMMANDS.md

     - `tail`, `end`, `later`, `t`, `e`, `l` - add the selected items to the end of the queue **(Default)**
     - `next`, `afterCurrentEntry`, `n`, `a` - add the selected items right after currently playing item

+Examples:
-Example: `:a a n` --- Add all items from current song search after currently playing entry
+    - `:a a n` --- Add all items from current search after currently playing entry
+    - `:addToQueue 1,4 t` --- Add second and fifth items from current search to the end of the queue
+    - `:a 0` --- Add first item from the current search after currently playing entry

 ## search
 Used to make search requests.